We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Summer squash has a soft peel that can be eaten.
 The most common types are zucchini and Italian squash.

-Bottom Line: Summer and winter squash contain beneficial antioxidants and may help lower blood sugar and insulin levels.
+Summer and winter squash contain beneficial antioxidants and may help lower blood sugar.

-Shirataki noodles are wonderful for diabetes and weight control.
+Shirataki noodles are wonderful for diabetes and weight management.